4,5 cl of gin

 3 cl of sugar syrup

 1 egg white

 a splash of soda

-The Ramos Gin Fizz is a historic cocktail, one of the first drink ever made and to become an icon and a trendy phenomenon during New Orleans’ cocktail golden age, in the late nineteenth century.
+The Ramos Gin Fizz is a historic cocktail, one of the first drinks ever made and to become an icon and a trendy phenomenon during New Orleans’ cocktail golden age in the late nineteenth century.
 And this noble gin drink is also known as New Orleans Gin Fizz.

 Henry C. Ramos, Meyer’s restaurant barman in New Orleans, a mythical figure whose existence has not been proven, is the inventor of this sumptuous, milky cocktail harmless-looking, but with a seductive taste, aroma and charming like few others.

-The recipe calls for a lot of ingredients, including some bizarre as cream, vanilla, and orange flower water.
+The recipe calls for many ingredients, including some bizarre as cream, vanilla, and orange flower water.

 Ramos Gin Fizz cocktail ingredients